Funerals during Coronavirus pandemic

 Webcasts - Most Chapels have the facility for the ceremony to be either webcast for those who cant attend to watch from home or recorded, and a memorial service could be held at a later date when the restriction on gatherings has been relaxed, after the pandemic has passed.
 Waiting Rooms will be closed, except to use the WC.

-People with existing health problems, anyone with a fever or cough or lives with someone with a fever or cough or has been exposed to the Covid-19 virus must not attend funeral services.
+People with existing health problems, anyone with a fever or cough or lives with someone with a fever or cough or has been exposed to the Covid-19 virus should not attend funeral services.

-Please practice social distancing whilst attending funerals, i.e. keeping at least six feet (two metres) between yourself and other mourners, crematorium staff and funeral staff.
+Please practice social distancing whilst attending funerals, i.e. keeping at least one to two metres between yourself and other mourners, crematorium staff and funeral staff.
 We have been asked to remind you that hugging and shaking hands risks spreading the virus.

-It may not be permitted for the family to bear the coffin.
+It may not be permitted for the family to bear the coffin, depending on the Crematorium.

 Burial services will only be held at the graveside.

-The Church of England is discouraging holding funeral services in their churches and only 12 mourners will be permitted to attend, if the incumbent allows the service to be held.
+The Church of England is discouraging holding funeral services in their churches these may or may not be permitted depending if the vicar or priest allows the service to be held.

 We will work smartly and safely with you to ensure the funeral you need despite the limitations imposed can be fulfilled.
-Between us we will organise that we have a meaningful discussion either by phone or video call, too understand your wishes and requirements, book the day and time of the ceremony, and we will put you in touch with a minister or celebrant, all as sensitively as possible.
+Between us we will organise that we have a meaningful discussion either by phone or video call, if you prefer we can visit at home so we can understand your wishes and requirements, book the day and time of the ceremony, and we will put you in touch with a minister or celebrant, all as sensitively as possible.

 All the paperwork which requires your signature can be emailed to you and signed electronically or we will deliver and collect safely at your convenience.